MrNeuronix/IRISv2/README.md

 ## Features

 * Strong modular system
-* AMPQ protocol used for communication between modules
+* Own message protocol based on SQL used for communication between modules
 * RESTful service for data requests
 * More other stuff :)